• Skip to main content

 Jump to Recipe Print Recipe

-Why we Love this Summertime Favorite!
+Why we Love this Summer Favorite!

-• It's Absolutely Delicious! - You will love this creamy crunchy broccoli salad for so many reasons!
+• Absolutely Delicious! - You will love this creamy crunchy broccoli feta salad for so many reasons!
 It's colorful and full of fresh flavor!
 Super healthy but full of rich taste from that crispy bacon and feta cheese!
 A bit of sweetness from the honey and cranberries balance the sharp red onions and bright vinegar!

 • Broccoli Salad - No Mayo Dressing! - The best part, this is Broccoli Salad with Honey Yogurt Dressing!
 No mayo here, this simple dressing is made with plain yogurt, red wine vinegar, dijon mustard and honey.
 I've seen broccoli salad recipes adding gobs of mayo, and it's just not necessary!
 This salad is creamy, crunchy, and so full of flavor, you will not miss the mayo at all!
+Try this Blue Cheese Apple Walnut Salad too!

 Ingredients